How Does a Flotation Belt for Snorkeling Work – Do you need one?

 Pros of Using a Float Belt

 Float belts usually cost less than USD 10 and are very affordable.
 With proper care, a floatation belt can last for years on end.
 Simply rinse the belt with water when you’re done and let it dry before storing it and you’re good to go.
 They’re also really compact and are ideal if you’re traveling with your snorkeling gear.

 Some belts also provide support to the torso and keep it from slouching, which in turn keeps your back straight in the water.
 This can prevent back pains caused due to the wrong posture while snorkeling.

 Do Children Need a Flotation Belt When Snorkeling?

 There are flotation belts specially designed to be used by children.
 They can be used to teach children how to swim and snorkel.
 Not only will the belt keep them afloat, but it will also make them more confident in the water and help them learn faster – Check out here what you need to know when you want to go snorkeling with kids!

 However, it is important to remember that flotation belts should only be used by children under adult supervision.

 Many parents prefer that their children use a snorkel vest since it provides more protection and comfort.
 A float belt also keeps snorkelers upright so a child would need to exert more energy to swim forward.

 Are Float Belts Useful for Non-Swimmers Who Wish to Snorkel?

 Since snorkeling is an activity that is also suitable for non-swimmers, it is highly recommended that such snorkelers wear a float belt when they’re in the water.
-Flotation belts help you “walk” in the water and glide forward without the fear of going under.
+Flotation belts help you “walk” in the water and glide forward without the fear of going under – Do you need to know how to swim to snorkel?

 Do Professionals Use Float Belts?